 - The reason for exemption shall be published on the LEP website within the relevant agenda papers section

-As the LEP is not a legal entity, there is no requirement for the Marches LEP to produce its own set of accounts.
-However, it has been agreed that accounts be prepared in order to be fully transparent about how funding is being committed and spent.
+As the LEP was not a legal entity in the 2018/19 financial year, there was no requirement for the Marches LEP to produce its own set of accounts.
+However, it was agreed that accounts be prepared in order to be fully transparent about how funding is being committed and spent.

 The LEP has regular audits undertaken on their processes, procedures and systems, ensuring effective management of public funds.
 The latest audit report can be found here.